 However, I do want to explore the ways our experience in the parks has changed so you can make an informed decision about traveling to Disney World.

 One of the most obvious ways the Guest experience has changed is in regards to masks.
 What was once something only doctors and nurses wore in the operating room is now a part of life for most people.
+Thankfully, we are moving towards the end of the pandemic, and masks are no longer required in outdoor common areas.
+However, they are still required indoors and while on an attraction.

 I won’t sugarcoat it.
 Masks add a layer of inconvenience while visiting Disney World.
 Having to remember it every time you leave your resort hotel, fidget with it all day if it slides around, and pack extras in case you lose it, drop it, or get it dirty is a lot.
 For one person, no it’s not a huge deal.
 However, if you have a lot of family members and/or young children, it will definitely affect your day in the parks.